BEagle1984/silverback/_docs/0-introduction/002-features.md

 * Move: move the message to another topic/queue (or re-enqueue it at the end of the same one) We believe that combining this three policies you will be able to implement pretty much all use cases.

+## Distributed tracing

+Silverback integrates with `System.Diagnostics` to ensure the entire flow can easily be traced, also when involving a message broker.

 ## Modularity

 Silverback is modular and shipped in multiple nuget packages to allow you to depend only on the parts you want to use.